-Students receiving VA Education Benefits may withdraw from a course without penalty if the withdrawal occurs within the first two weeks of the Quarter.
+Students receiving VA Education Benefits may withdraw from a course without penalty if the withdrawal occurs before the deadline for late registration.
 Withdrawals with a WF will be recorded on the student's transcripts and computed in the grade point average.
 V.A.
 Benefits will be terminated from the last day of attendance.
-Withdrawals after two weeks with WP will have this grade considered the same as audit and V.A.
+Withdrawals with WP will have this grade considered the same as audit and V.A.
 Benefits for that course will be terminated from beginning of the quarter.
 Possible exceptions in the withdrawal policy may be made where there are extentuating circumstances.
 Those receiving V.A.
 Benefits should consult with the coordinator of Veterans Affairs before resigning or dropping courses.